xMeraki/COMP6905-Final/README.md

 $ chmod 400 <keypair file>
 ```

-Go into the fullstack.yml file and change the keypair to the name of your keypair and the ImageID to the image ID of the instaance you're using.
+Go into the fullstack.yml file and change the keypair to the name of your keypair and the ImageID to the image ID of the instance you're using.

 ![Change](https://github.com/xMeraki/COMP6905-Final/blob/master/screenshots/change.jpg)